Gomer123rb/NTint/README.md

 This is also compatible with NVIDIA, but I have some examples of what it does to Mirror's Edge, so go into the folder "EX" to see the screenshots I took.
 I like the realistic lighting :)

+By the way, Windows users who have NVIDIA or Intel, PLEASE use your control menu and Intel, use Graphics Center, and use RSTA, or Rapid Storage Technology Application, to check if any C/C++ errors are malfunctioning on your computer.
+If there is, please file an issue report, and I'll fix it.

+Pictures of games that have been affected in a good way:

 ![Example_3](https://github.com/user-attachments/assets/3e329782-82a6-4810-b4e9-9c4e5d439e5f)
 cool photo or something, oh yeah there's more